jdrew1303/elecex-challenge-1/README.md

 This challenge is intended to assess your coding ability in NodeJS.

-You should not spend more than 2.5 - 3 hours on implementing the requirements.
+We expect that this challenge should not take you longer than 2 hours, but you are free to take as long as you need.

 ## Prerequisites